-Detailed Information and Development Proposals
+Detailed Information

-The This section of the Statement and all its accompanying data shall be refreshed with the latest Licensee'slicensee's data annually and published byon or before the end30th of November each year.annually.
+This section of the Statement and its accompanying data shall be refreshed with the latest licensee's data annually and published on or before the 30th of November annually.
 The November publication of the Statement will, wherever possible, keep to the same format as the previous year's Statement so as to aid the user in their identification of any changes that may affect them.
 Wherever a data entry has been changed or added, this shall be highlighted.